-Rayfield Allied artists Katie Bray, Caitlin Hulcup, Stephan Loges, and Sean Shibe are all delighted to be taking part in the 2020 edition of the Oxford Lieder Festival, 'Connections Across Time'.
+Rayfield Allied artists Katie Bray, Caitlin Hulcup, and Stephan Loges are all delighted to be taking part in the 2020 edition of the Oxford Lieder Festival, 'Connections Across Time'.
 Due to current restrictions around concert performances, this year’s festival will take place as an entirely virtual event, with audience members able to buy a season pass or tickets for individual events online.

 Mezzo soprano Katie Bray returns to the festival on 10 October for a programme of Brahms, Britten and Purcell with pianist William Vann and violist Hélène Clément.
 Specially curated to complement a study day on ‘Brahms’s Circle and the Musical Past’, they will perform songs by Brahms alongside Britten’s arrangements of Purcell songs, and a special performance of Britten’s Lachrymae on Britten’s old viola.
 More information on this event here.